Can You Fly After Open Heart Surgery?

 You may receive medication to control your blood pressure or prevent bleeding and infection when flying after open heart surgery.
 This can reduce your risk of complications.

-How Long Do You Have to Wait to Fly After Open Heart Surgery?
+When Can You Fly After Open Heart Surgery?

 How soon after open heart surgery you can fly depends on your doctor’s recommendation about your overall condition and other factors.
 For example, if you’ve had a minimally invasive cardiac surgery with no complications, you may be able to fly within two to four weeks.
 For more moderate or intense open heart surgery, such as heart bypass surgery, you may need to wait four to six weeks.